 - 8 boneless skinless chicken thighs (frozen or thawed)

-- 3 tablespooons apple cider vinegar
+- 3 tablespoons apple cider vinegar

-- White rice, for serving
+- Prepared white rice, for serving

 - Avocado, diced for serving

-- Prepare Sofrito: Select sauté and pre-heat the pressure cooking pot.
+- Select Sauté and preheat the pressure cooking pot.
 Add 1 tablespoon oil and sauté the pepper, onion and garlic until tender.
 Turn off pressure cooker.

 - Add water and Caldo de Tomate to the pressure cooking pot and stir to dissolve.
 Add chicken thighs.